 The slowdown in Astronics’ power installations has hit even as narrowbody production rates have increased at both Boeing and Airbus.
 That does not translate directly to additional installs for Astronics because most of its narrowbody programs occur in the aftermarket.
 The planes rolling off the line today represent orders made a few years ago, when the Astronics products “were not as offerable” across narrowbody types, according to Gundermann.
 Changing those orders is “a relatively painful experience compared to doing it aftermarket”.

 Gundermann believes that Astronics’ current approach – to support potential customers and remain visible as a partner – is the right one.
 The company does not believe a shift or pivot in behavior would be helpful.

 We believe the lull in activity will fix itself in the foreseeable future.
 It is a question of when and how fast.
 There’s just not much we can do to respond to the lull we’re facing in the market right now.

 Supporting this view is the fact that improving passenger amenities appears to be a trend that will continue across airlines, though timing is unclear.
 “It is no longer a luxury, it is a basic requirement to have wifi and have IFE of various forms.
 Pretty much all those forms require power, which is what we specialize in.
 We don’t see that going away.”

+The in-seat motors and electronics portion of the business, meanwhile, remains challenged by ongoing delays in the widebody programs at both Airbus and Boeing.
 Recent news from leasing company AerCap that the ME3 are discussing further deferrals – on top of the A350s Qatar Airways recently decided to leave in Toulouse – will not help that recovery.